Biden invites Brazil's Lula for White House visit | Politics

 Biden invites Brazil's Lula for White House visit

-U.S. President Joe Biden on Monday invited Brazil's President-elect Luiz Inacio Lula da Silva to visit the White House, which may happen after he takes office on Jan.
-1. U.S. national security advisor Jake Sullivan met with Lula in Brasilia for almost two hours and discussed strengthening democracy in the Americas, combating climate change and addressing the situation in Haiti and Venezuela.
+U.S. President Joe Biden on Monday invited Brazil's president-elect, Luiz Inacio Lula da Silva, to visit the White House, which may happen after he takes office on Jan.
+1. U.S. national security adviser Jake Sullivan met with Lula in Brasilia for almost two hours and discussed strengthening democracy in the Americas, combating climate change and addressing the situation in Haiti and Venezuela.

-U.S. national security advisor Jake Sullivan met with Lula in Brasilia for almost two hours and discussed strengthening democracy in the Americas, combating climate change and addressing the situation in Haiti and Venezuela.
-Lula said on social media that Sullivan extended an invitation from Biden to visit the White House.
+U.S. national security adviser Jake Sullivan met with Lula in Brasilia for almost two hours and discussed strengthening democracy in the Americas, combating climate change and addressing the situation in Haiti and Venezuela.
+Sullivan extended the invitation for Lula to visit Washington on behalf of Biden, the White House said in a statement.

+"He congratulated the President-elect on his election victory and discussed the importance of keeping open channels of communication between the two countries during the transition," the statement, which did not include a date for an upcoming visit, said.
+Lula welcomed the invite on social media.

+"I am excited to talk with President Biden and deepen the relationship between our countries," he tweeted.
+Even though Lula has yet to be inaugurated, White House spokesperson Karine Jean-Pierre said it made sense to invite him now.

 According to Amorim, Sullivan highlighted the importance of Lula's victory for strengthening democracy in the region.
 Bolsonaro had repeatedly criticized Brazil's electronic voting system, alleging without evidence that it was open to fraud.
 He has not recognized Lula's victory.